 Why did a top Manhattan lawyer work only for one client, but never charge a fee?

 Why did a young woman with a bright career steal a priceless Van Gogh painting?

 Why was an Olympic gymnast paid a million dollars an assignment when she didn’t have a bank account?

 Why was an honors graduate working as a temporary secretary after inheriting a fortune?

 Why was an English Countess ready to kill the banker, the lawyer and the gymnast even if it meant spending the rest of her life in jail?

 Why was a Japanese steel magnate happy to hand over $50,000,000 to a woman he had only met once?

 Why was a senior FBI agent trying to work out the connection between these eight apparently innocent individuals?

-All these questions are answered in Jeffrey Archer’s latest novel, False Impression, but not before a breathtaking journey of twists and turns that will take readers from New York to London to Bucharest and on to Tokyo, and finally a sleepy English village, where the mystery of Van Gogh’s last painting will finally be resolved.
+All these questions are answered in Jeffrey Archer’s latest audiobook, False Impression, but not before a breathtaking journey of twists and turns that will take listeners from New York to London to Bucharest and on to Tokyo, and finally a sleepy English village, where the mystery of Van Gogh’s last painting will finally be resolved.

-And only then will readers discover that Van Gogh’s Self-portrait with Bandaged Ear has a secret of its own that acts as the final twist in this unforgettable yarn.
+And only then will listeners discover that Van Gogh’s Self-portrait with Bandaged Ear has a secret of its own that acts as the final twist in this unforgettable yarn.